 - Uluru Sunrise or Sunset Camel Tour

-- Uluru and Kata Tjuta Helicopter and Small Plane Tours
+- Uluru and Kata Tjuta Helicopter Experience (bucket list!)

 Day 6: Uluru (Ayers Rock) and back to Alice Springs

-Uluru Base walk looked very nice, but it’s a long walk for a family with three young kids.
-Instead, we decided to drive around the Ayers rock by car.
+It looked very nice, but it’s too long for a family with three young kids visiting in the summer.
+Instead, we decided to drive around by car and stop at some places to experience Uluru from close by.
 Of course, it’s not the same, but it’s definitely worth the short drive and it is a good alternative if for whatever reason you cannot do the long base walk.

-If you like to get to know aboriginal culture a bit more, make sure to visit the Aboriginal Cultural Centre as well.
+If you like to get to know the aboriginal culture a bit more, make sure to visit the Aboriginal Cultural Centre as well.
 It’s a bit busy though as this is where all the tour busses stop.
-But this is also the only place where it is busy in the Australia’s Red Centre.
+But this is also the only place where it is busy in Australia’s Red Centre.
 You’ll see no busses at Kata Tjuta, and you won’t meet groups of tourists on any of the walks.
-I am sure that most of the tourists never see any of the places I mentioned here, they just take the obligatory picture at the Ayers Rock, check their ‘bucket list’ and move on.

 Mala Walk to Kantju Gorge